Jama Aden: Coaching

-Doping
+Doping allegations

 In 2015 two of Jama Aden's athletes were suspended for doping violation, Laila Traby from France and Hamza Driouch from Qatar.
 Driouch was banned for inconsistencies in his biological passport, dated to 2 Aug 2012 during the London Olympics when Aden was his coach.
 His actual suspension time was set to 31 Dec 2014 to 30 Dec 2016.
 Hamza Driouch left Aden in September 2012 after the Olympics, and by April 30, 2013; Driouch was coached by Abdelkader Kada, Hicham El Guerrouj‘s former coach.
 Jama was forced by Qatari federation to continue assisting and coaching Hamza in Team Jama Aden and Hamza was running with the team again in February 2015 in Ethiopia.
 A plausible explanation for the delayed announcement of Driouch's doping ban is found in the WADA Independent commission report #2 (page 68).
 It is further explained under entry Hamza Driouch.

-The ban was announced in February 2015 and was immediately followed by harsh Twitter-statement (to +15k followers) by New Zealand middle distance runner Nick Willis who put Hamza's coach Aden under spotlight.

-January 30, 2016, the French athletic site SPE15.fr established by Gilles Bertrand and Odile Baudrier with the motto – "No Drug, just fighting spirit" – released an interview (in French) with Hamza, where he accuses Jama.
+On 30 January 2016, the French athletic site SPE15.fr established by Gilles Bertrand and Odile Baudrier with the motto – "No Drug, just fighting spirit" – released an interview (in French) with Hamza, where he accuses Jama.
 "I believed in my coach, and that was the wrong decision.
 The doping problem comes from the coach Jama Aden".
 A full translation of the French interview can be found at Letsrun.com.
 Surprisingly on February 15, 2016, less than three weeks later, Hamza took his accusations back via the same French athletic site, "Jama gave me vitamins for recovery, and I'm not a victim due to Jama Aden".

 Aden's second athlete caught for doping in 2015, Laila Traby, was suspended for EPO-use after French police found EPO in her apartment (Font-Romeu) in Nov 2014 and later she tested positive.

 When interviewed by French sport paper L'Equipe after Genzebe Dibaba set the world record i Monaco Diamond League 2015, Aden told the journalist his personal best at 1500 meter was 3.36. "un athlète moyen, dit-il.
 1'46’’ sur 800 m et 3’36’’ au 1 500 m".
 According to statistics from IAAF, Aden's personal best at 1500 metres is 3.38.

 In the Swedish daily newspaper Expressen, prior to 2015 World Championship in Beijing, Volker Wagner commented on Genezbe's world record at 1500 metres with: "This is something I don't believe in! " The Ethiopian sport journalist Bizuayehu Wagaw with running as specialization commented in turn what Wagner said with: "He should be silent [...] it is a shame people say like that without the person is proven guilty".

 In June 2016, Aden was arrested in Spain after police raided his hotel room and found performance-enhancing substances.
+After a long legal process, Aden was acquitted of the charges in November 2022.